chitranshmotwani/Financial-Fraud-Detection/README.md

-# 🚀 Financial Fraud Detection Using Machine Learning
+# 🚀 Financial Fraud Detection: A Comprehensive Machine Learning
+Approach with Explainable AI

 Financial fraud is a growing concern, affecting businesses and consumers worldwide.
 This project explores machine learning techniques to develop a robust fraud detection model capable of identifying fraudulent transactions with high accuracy.